 Visitor Information Station

-The Visitor Information Station (VIS) is open from 9 am to 10 pm, 365 days a year, with Interpretive Guides and Maunakea Rangers to answer questions.
+The Visitor Information Station (VIS) is open from 12 pm to 10 pm, 365 days a year, with Interpretive Guides and Maunakea Rangers to answer questions.
 Restrooms are open twenty-four hours daily.
-Every night and day telescopes are ready for public use at the station.
+Telescopes are available to the public daily.
 During the day, a solar telescope is available for viewing the sun.
-The Stargazing program is conducted nightly from 6pm to 10pm, although the view is subject to weather conditions.
+The Stargazing program is currently conducted on Tuesday, Wednesday, Friday and Saturday evenings from 6pm to 10pm, weather permitting.
+There is no stargazing program on Sunday, Monday and Thursday evenings.
 We also have special programs on Saturday night.

 The VIS has informational panels, interactive displays, handouts, a video program, and the First Light Bookstore, with books about astronomy and Hawaiian culture, food (snacks, soup, hot & cold drinks) for sale.
 Outside are hot water dispensers and a microwave for your convenience.

 If you have any questions, contact us at (808) 961-2180.
 For questions about the weather and road conditions, please visit the Mauna Kea Weather Center webpage or call (808) 935-6268.
 If there are any sudden changes in the weather and/or road conditions, the Rangers will update the message shortly thereafter.

 Directions to MKVIS:

 From Hilo, take the Puainako Extension (Hwy 2000) which merges with Saddle Road (Hwy 200).
 At Mile Marker 8 Highway 200 transitions seamlessly into the new Daniel K Inouye Highway.
 Just before Mile Marker 28, look for a road to the right and a street sign that reads Maunakea Access Road.
 Make the right turn.
 The station is about 6 miles up the road on the right side of the road.
 The drive from Hilo takes approximately 1 hour.